BUYING THE TRUTH

 Many teachers of today would deny the truth of Hebrews 3:14.
 This is because they are deceived.
 They have sold the truth in order to buy the approval of people.

-If we would know the truth we must do what Christ has said.
+If we want to know the truth, we must do what Christ has said.
 We must present our physical body a living sacrifice to the Lord, waiting on His will each day of our life.
 When we do not present our body a living sacrifice we make ourselves vulnerable to the deceptions of the enemy, and God Himself sends delusion on us because of our turning away from the truth.